 The date is set, the venue is booked — it’s time to shout it out!
-Your save-the-dates are the first opportunity to let your guests know where and when you’re going to celebrate and to get everyone excited for what’s to come.
-While save-the-dates are not as formal as official invitations, there are still some useful conventions to follow.
+Your save the dates are the first opportunity to let your guests know where and when you’re going to celebrate and to get everyone excited for what’s to come.
+While save the dates are not as formal as official invitations, there are still some useful conventions to follow.
 From “how early is too early?” to “print or electronic?” we’ve got you covered with this guide to save the date etiquette.

 What information should I include?